Song of the Week

 For banjo players who have not learned yet to do pull-offs or push-offs, or who find these difficult to execute clearly when playing at a jam, I recommend substituting a 2-4 slide on the 3rd string in place of the 2-0 push-off/pull-off written for measure 1 of the B-Part, and substituting the open 3rd string, played as an eighth note, in place of the 2-0 push-off/pull-off written for measure 3 of both parts.

-16 songs were played at the jam on Thursday: 10 from the main list, 5 from the additional songs list, and 1 that is on neither list:
+14 songs were played at the jam last night: 9 from the main list, 3 from the additional songs list, and 2 that are on neither list:

 Cripple Creek - A